ploymahloy/dev-journal/README.md

 5.25.2023
 - Just spent 40 minutes developing issues for Ethereal TV's streaming app.
 I'm going to try to keep a record of how much time I spend on what so I can determine where I need to improve.
 (Development) time is money.
+- Finished building the sidebar component.
+I'm going to plow through these easier parts since I know there will be fewer, if any, obstacles along the way.
+Next up: footer.

 5.22.2023
 - Had a call with my mentor.
 He could use someone to do some front end work so he's trying to get me in.
 Something is going to happen soon!